matsev/getting-familiar-with-spring-boot/README.md

 - Lastly, if you build your application `mvn package` you will get an executable jar file that can be started from the command line `$ java -jar [your project]-0.0.1-SNAPSHOT.jar`.

-Two more files have been generated:
+Your project contains two more files that were generated:
 - Open the `ApplicationTests` file to see what annotations are used to create a Spring Boot integration test.
 - Open the `application.properties` file.
 This is the default configuration file of your project.
 It is currently empty, but Spring Boot offers plenty of [configuration properties](http://docs.spring.io/spring-boot/docs/1.1.x/reference/htmlsingle/#common-application-properties)